Wild Honey (The Beach Boys song): Variations

-The song was first released as a single on October 23, 1967.
+The song was first released as a single on October 23, 1967, with "Wind Chimes" as its B-side (except in Greece, where 1965's "The Girl from New York City" was the B-side).
 It was then released as the first track on Wild Honey in December of the same year.
 The following year, the song's backing track was released on the Stack-O-Tracks album.
 The song has appeared on several of the groups greatest hits compilations including the 1999 compilation album The Greatest Hits - Volume 2: 20 More Good Vibrations; the 2003 compilation Sounds of Summer: The Very Best of The Beach Boys as well as the 1993 box set Good Vibrations: Thirty Years of The Beach Boys.